Lugadiru/Ford-go-bike-data-exploration/README.md

 ## fordgo bike

- Its about information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area. ford go bike has 183412 rows and 16 columns this are 16 variables they include:
+ Its information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area. ford go bike has 183412 rows and 16 columns this are 16 variables they include:
     duration_sec
     start_time
     end_time